© 2023 CyberNews - Latest tech news,

 Meanwhile, on Android, you can make use of inverse split tunneling which means that you can only disable the VPN on specific apps.
 Unfortunately, this NordVPN feature is not yet available on such popular operating systems as macOS, iOS, or Linux.

-Moving on, with Norton Secure VPN, you can also configure which apps you want to use a VPN connection.
+Moving on, with Norton VPN, you can also configure which apps you want to use a VPN connection.
 You can exclude individual apps from connecting to a VPN.
 This provider also offers split tunneling only on Windows and Android platforms.

 Ad blocker